 Our office set up the Energy Analysis Task Force (EATF) to systematically visit Air Force bases around the country to observe actual training and mission flights, and speak with flight crews (to include operators and maintainers) about flight operations, practices, and aircraft requirements that have an impact on aviation fuel efficiency.
 The goal: to identify optimization best practices (and the challenges to implementing them) across each airframe, and produce a report that recommends which initiatives, processes, and technologies could have the greatest benefit to capability and readiness.

 Known as a Line Operations Efficiency Analysis (LOEA), the team starts by targeting one airframe at a time and reviewing applicable publications and in-flight guides for that specific airframe.
 Then, in coordination with wing leadership, the team visits the aligned bases to conduct in-depth, non-attributional focus groups with aircrews of that airframe.

 Led by a team of senior aviators with a breadth of experience across both Air Force and commercial aircraft (many are Reserve Airmen that also fly with commercial airlines), the EATF hopes to gain a better understanding of how crews perceive fuel efficiency efforts, and glean insight about the challenges pilots and maintainers face in their daily operations that may inhibit them from exercising efficiency best practices when the mission allows.

-Ultimately, our goal is to facilitate better understanding of logistical challenges and to drive energy-informed leadership decisions in wargaming - and ultimately in basing strategy and investment priorities.
+Ultimately, our goal is to optimize the energy supply network, create resilient logistics systems for a more agile force, and drive energy-informed leadership decisions related to basing strategy and investment priorities.

 Aircraft weight is a key aspect of fuel burn, so the heavier the aircraft, the more fuel it takes to fly it.
 Air Force Operational Energy is exploring a number of avenues to reduce weight, and therefore fuel burn, on aircraft.